Gitorious-backup/gitorious-docker/README.md

 number on the host maps to the same port number in the container and adjust gitorious.yml in /var/lib/gitorious/config/ dir.

-NOTE: you need to prepend your ssh remote URL with `ssh://` as the displayed URLs (with non-standard port) are wrong at the moment:

-    git@localhost:7022/user/repo.git --> ssh://git@localhost:7022/user/repo.git

 ## Vagrant

 To try it out in a VM you can use the example Vagrantfile: